 Index funds are one of the cheapest ways to invest in either the whole Australian share market or a portion of the index.
 These funds take the opposite approach to actively managed funds in which fund managers try to outperform their peers and chosen benchmarks.
 Instead, index funds attempt to track a safe benchmark.

-For example, the best-known index manager, Vanguard Investments, offers an Australian share index fund that aims to replicate, before fees, the performance of the S&P/ASX 300 Accumulation Index.
+For example, an index manager might offer an Australian share index fund that aims to replicate, before fees, the performance of the S&P/ASX 300 Accumulation Index.
 Such index funds are "unlisted", because they're not quoted on the Australian stock exchange.
 Like managed funds, you buy units in an index investment from the fund manager, or through a financial adviser or broker.

 The main advantage of index funds is their low fees, usually less than one per cent per annum.
 On the downside, index funds won't outperform the market they track or their chosen benchmark.
 Share index funds will invest in both poor- and well-performing companies, and may be less diversified than managed funds that invest in a range of asset classes (cash, bonds, property and shares).